UTCWeb/utc-brandbar-html-only/README.md

 <hr />

 <strong>Brand Bar V2:</strong> This is a stand-alone, brand bar and page, with sample copy and full UTC footer with department info, footer map and menus, and full copyright and documentation links.
-It contains navigation in the header, using the Library as the example, HOWEVER, IT IS NOT RESPONSIVE, yet.
+It contains navigation in the header, using the main UTC site's menu as the example.
+This version is fully responsive.
 The search button is a link to the main UTC website search page for flexible application.
 CSS and SVG logo are built-in with social media links to main UTC accounts.
+Social media links specific to departments are available and commented out in this base UTC template for user's use.